Contemporary anesthesia in craniomaxillofacial trauma surgery: a scoping review from 2002–2022

 • Tracheal and laryngeal injury and burns: 46 publications: 1 systematic review, 3 literature reviews, 1 prospective study, 15 retrospective reviews, 2 case series, 17 case reports, and 7 review articles or chapters;

-• Other: 21 publications: 1 systematic review and meta-analysis, 2 literature reviews, 2 prospective trials, and 5 retrospective reviews.
+• Other: 21 publications: 1 systematic review and meta-analysis, 2 literature reviews, 3 prospective trials, 4 retrospective reviews, 7 case reports, and 4 pilot studies.

 Discussion